7.3.292-stable Switch to dev

 Create a JavaScript entry point file named index.js, paste the following:

-// the connection with a GreyCat server.
-Without any options, it
+// Initialize the connection with GreyCat using the defaults

 // Say hello!